jerryjappinen/bellevue-docs/ui/assets.md

 ## Using SVGs from SVG sprite

-The pipeline compiles SVGs into sprites automatically.
+This project template comes with tooling that compiles SVGs into sprites automatically.
 It's most convenient and robust to render SVG with a dedicated component so you don't need to worry about the details when using SVG assets in your views.

 **Example:** [`<pic-svg>`](https://github.com/Eiskis/vue-webpack/blob/master/src/components/snippets/PicSvg.vue)